ridedott/merge-me-action/README.md

 using) cannot handle.
 By default, this GitHub action will skip this case where the author is not [`dependabot`](https://github.com/dependabot) (or the bot you are using).
 This is often desirable as the author might prefer to get a code review before merging the changes.
+For this, it checks whether all commits were made by the original author and that the commit signature is valid.

 It is possible to override this default behavior by setting the value of `ENABLED_FOR_MANUAL_CHANGES` to `'true'`.